Edinburgh: Rugby

-The Scotland national rugby union team play at Murrayfield Stadium, and the professional Edinburgh Rugby team play at the nextdoor Edinburgh Rugby Stadium; both are owned by the Scottish Rugby Union and are also used for other events, including music concerts.
+The Scotland national rugby union team play at Murrayfield Stadium, and the professional Edinburgh Rugby team play at the adjacent Edinburgh Rugby Stadium; both are owned by the Scottish Rugby Union and are also used for other events, including music concerts.
 Murrayfield is the largest capacity stadium in Scotland, seating 67,144 spectators.
 Edinburgh is also home to Scottish Premiership teams Boroughmuir RFC, Currie RFC, the Edinburgh Academicals, Heriot's Rugby Club and Watsonians RFC.

 The Edinburgh Academicals ground at Raeburn Place was the location of the world's first international rugby game on 27 March 1871, between Scotland and England.
 Rugby league is represented by the Edinburgh Eagles who play in the Rugby League Conference Scotland Division.
 Murrayfield Stadium has hosted the Magic Weekend where all Super League matches are played in the stadium over one weekend.

 Other sports

 The Scottish cricket team, which represents Scotland internationally, plays its home matches at the Grange cricket club.
 The Edinburgh Capitals are the latest of a succession of ice hockey clubs in the Scottish capital.
 Previously, Edinburgh was represented by the Murrayfield Racers (2018), the original Murrayfield Racers (who folded in 1996), and the Edinburgh Racers.
 The club plays their home games at the Murrayfield Ice Rink and have competed in the eleven-team professional Scottish National League (SNL) since the 2018–19 season.

 Caledonia Pride is the only women's professional basketball team in Scotland.
 Established in 2016, the team competes in the UK-wide Women's British Basketball League and plays their home matches at the Oriam National Performance Centre.
 Edinburgh also has several men's basketball teams within the Scottish National League.
 Boroughmuir Blaze, City of Edinburgh Kings, and Edinburgh Lions all compete in Division 1 of the National League, and Pleasance B.C. compete in Division 2.
 The Edinburgh Diamond Devils is a baseball club that won its first Scottish Championship in 1991 as the "Reivers".
 1992 saw the team repeat the achievement, becoming the first team to do so in league history.
 The same year saw the start of their first youth team, the Blue Jays.
 The club adopted its present name in 1999.

 Edinburgh has also hosted national and international sports events including the World Student Games, the 1970 British Commonwealth Games, the 1986 Commonwealth Games and the inaugural 2000 Commonwealth Youth Games.
 For the 1970 Games the city built Olympic standard venues and facilities including Meadowbank Stadium and the Royal Commonwealth Pool.
 The Pool underwent refurbishment in 2012 and hosted the Diving competition in the 2014 Commonwealth Games, which were held in Glasgow.